“Once you have tasted the taste of the sky, you will forever look up” ~ Leonardo da Vinci.

 How to get to Shibuya Sky

 From Shibuya Station, follow the signs for East Exit or Shibuya Scramble Square Exit.
-Walk for around 2 minutes and once there, take the lifts to the 14th floor of Shibuya Sky.
+You don’t need to go to the street level at all for Shibuya Sky access.
+Walk for around 2 minutes and once there, take the lifts to the 14th floor.
 I can suggest buying the Tokyo Subway Pass to save a lot of money on Metro trips during your visit!

-NOTE: The lifts from Shibuya Scramble Square can take a long time so remember to allow for this with your timed ticket.
+NOTE: The lifts from Shibuya Scramble Square can take a long time, so remember to allow for this with your timed ticket.

-Opening hours: 10:00am – 10:30pm daily (the last entry is at 9:20pm).
+Shibuya Sky Opening hours: 10:00am – 10:30pm daily (the last entry is at 9:20pm).

 Concluding where to buy Shibuya Sky tickets and tips to know before visiting